DrearyWillow/skeetgen/README.md

       - less modular
       - more messy
       - less flexible: will have to go back and change context code every time you want a new data item
-- less terrible variable names (specifically, archive in ctx, overlay -> modal)
+- less terrible variable names (specifically, archive in ctx, overlay -> modal, allposts)
 - add image modal on click (alt text?)
 - add props back to the functions i inexplicably tore them out of
 - look back at mary's ~~image~~ css, mine is ugly
 - did i break something with thread views? some replies without parents despite being same-user?
 - ensure de-dupe works okay if two identical repos are entered
-- quotes page
 - color scheme (pink yay)
 - don't render videos in timeline quotes (too small), thumbnail should be fine?
+- update no js warnings
+- update attribution links

 ## Usage